The 29 SAT Skills

 Geometry and Trigonometry

-Right Triangles — Pythagorean theorem, properties of 30-60-90 and 45-45-90 special triangles.
+Right Triangles and Trigonometry — Pythagorean theorem, properties of 30-60-90 and 45-45-90 special triangles, and sine, cosine, and tangent in right triangles.

 How to use this list